sranger/compgeo/docs/readme.txt

 	              http://www.personal.kent.edu/~rmuhamma/Compgeometry/MyCG/ConvexHull/jarvisMarch.htm

 To Build:
-	- install ant and Java8 and make sure both are in path for host system (can be manually set in build/run scripts)
+	- install apache ant and Java8 and make sure both are in path for host system (can be manually set in build/run scripts)
 	- use build.bat (windows) or build.sh (linux)
 To Run:
 	run_assignment1_bruteforce.(bat/sh) <number_of_points> [--ui]
 	run_assignment1_jarvis.(bat/sh) <number_of_points> [--ui]

-	if --ui is given at end of command, will display a graph of input points and the resulting convex hull
+	- if --ui is given at end of the commands, a window will display a graph of input points and the resulting convex hull

-	each will output the points in counter-clockwise order in an "output_<algorithm>_<total_points>.txt" file.
+	- each will output the points in counter-clockwise order in an "output_<algorithm>_<total_points>.txt" file.

+   run_assignment1_benchmark.(bat/sh)

+   - will run each algorithm 1000 times for each of the following point input counts [10,100,1000,10000,100000]
+   - an algorithm will be skipped entirely if any of the attempts runs past five minutes
+   - no output files will be created as with the individual tests; this is for performance only